LIBRARY AND LEARNING RESOURCES

 3.4 You are not permitted to smoke in the Libraries.

 3.5 Only drinks in sealed containers and snacks may be consumed in the libraries.
-No take away food is permitted.
+No hot food is permitted.
 All rubbish must be placed in the bins provided.

 3.7 You may bring children (under 18) into any of the University Libraries.
 However you must supervise them at all times to ensure their safety and to prevent other users being disadvantaged.
 In addition, children are not allowed to use Library PCs.